aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ost-to-odt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OST to ODT?</h2>

+For a Python developer, the need to convert OST to ODT arises when they are trying to add a conversion feature within their application.
+OST is an Outlook data file which is used to store emails, contacts, tasks, calendar items, and other Outlook items.
+ODT is an OpenDocument Text file format which is used to store text documents.
+ODT is an open standard and is supported by many applications, making it a more versatile format than OST.
+Therefore, it is necessary to convert OST to ODT in order to make the data more accessible and usable.

-For a Python developer, who is trying to add a OST to ODT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word ODT format.
+<h2>How Aspose.Total Helps for OST to ODT Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes the conversion of OST to ODT easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word ODT format.
+This process is automated and can be done quickly and easily with the help of Aspose.Total for Python via .NET.

 {{% /blocks/products/pf/feature-page-summary %}}